How to Cure Social Anxiety Using These 5 Tips

 - Feelings of low self-esteem

-Risk Factors for Developing a Social Anxiety Disorder
+Risk Factors For Developing A Social Anxiety Disorder

 A variety of risk factors can increase one’s chances of developing a social anxiety disorder.
 Family history, individual temperament, new social situations, or insecurities can cause social anxiety disorder.
 While symptoms of social anxiety disorder usually start in one’s teenage years, they can appear during one’s adult years when they start a new job or make an important presentation.

-Scheduling a Doctors Appointment for Social Anxiety
+Scheduling A Doctor's Appointment For Social Anxiety

 If you think you have a social anxiety disorder, reach out to your primary care physician for an appointment.
 Your doctor will likely try to rule out other conditions that could be causing your anxiety.
 During your appointment, your physician will perform a physical exam, discuss your symptoms, and review social situations that could be causing your anxiety.
 In order to make a diagnosis for social anxiety disorder, patients must experience persistent fear or apprehension toward specific social situations, avoidance of anxiety-inducing situations, and excessive anxiety that interferes with their life.

-5 Things to Do if You Have Social Anxiety Disorder
+5 Things To Do If You Have Social Anxiety Disorder

 Patients with social anxiety disorder often take a variety of steps and lifestyle changes to manage their disorder.
 If you are working to overcome your social anxiety disorder, check out these tips for conquering it below.

-1. Challenge and Counter Your Negative Thoughts
+1. Challenge And Counter Your Negative Thoughts